schlaufon/zigbee2mqtt.io/docs/devices/TO-Q-SYS-J2T.md

 ---
 title: "Tongou TO-Q-SYS-J2T control via MQTT"
-description: "Integrate your Tongou TO-Q-SYS-J2T via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Tongou TO-Q-SYS-JZT via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2025-03-01T20:31:41
 pageClass: device-page
 ---